maxdelayer/DLUQuickstart/README.md

 If you want to google esoteric problems and learn and problem solve and have the time to waste doing it?
 Awesome, I hope this helps you in your journey.
 If you just want to play the game and aren't very tech-savvy, just find someone who already has something hosted, or find a friend who *is* tech-savvy in terms of prior knowledge or the willingness to learn the things to host a server such as this.

+In the event where things aren't explained here, check DarkflameServer's readme, it may elaborate, or it may just confuse you further.

 ## Table of Contents:

  - Step 1: Provisioning Infrastructure